sogladev/go-manifest-patcher/server/README.md

-# Test Server for Terminal Downloader
+# Test Server for Go Manifest Patcher

-This is a test server application designed to simulate file downloads for the terminal downloader client.
+This is a test server application designed to simulate file downloads for the patcher download client.
 It provides manifest generation and throttled file serving capabilities.

 ## Features